We got a question from a reader about the movement of the sunset or sunrise along the horizon, as Earth moves between seasons. He wrote:

 Also, the sun’s daily change of position along the horizon is greater the farther north or south you are from Earth’s equator.

-For example, at a latitude of 40 degrees north latitude (Denver, Colorado), the sun pretty much rises due east and sets due west on the day of the March 20 equinox.
+For example, at a latitude of 40 degrees north latitude (Denver, Colorado; island of Sardinia, Italy; Beijing, China), the sun pretty much rises due east and sets due west on the day of the March 20 equinox.
 Two weeks later, on April 4, the sun rises about 7 degrees north of due east and and sets about 7 degrees north of due west.
 Since the sun’s diameter equals 1/2 degree, that means the sun has been traveling its own diameter (14 days x 1/2 degree = 7 degrees) northward daily.

-Check out this U.S. Naval Observatory website that provides the sun’s azimuth position – the horizon position – at sunrise and sunset for any day of the year (put in the desired number of days in the number of days box).
+Check out TimeandDate for the sun’s azimuth position – the horizon position – at sunrise and sunset.
 Are you familiar with the concept of azimuth, whereby 0 degrees = due north, 90 degrees = due east, 180 degrees = due south and 270 degrees = due west?
 Find a brief description of azimuth, here.

-At mid-northern latitudes, there’s a two-to-three week time period where you probably won’t discern any movement of the sun along the horizon, centered on the solstices (solstice means sun still).
+At mid-northern latitudes, there’s a 2 to 3 week time period where you probably won’t discern any movement of the sun along the horizon, centered on the solstices (solstice means sun still).

 What’s the best way to notice the movement of the sunset or sunrise along your horizon?
 To do it, you’ll need to observe from the exact same location every day.
 Just note the sun’s position now … and note it again every week or 10 days … and you’ll easily see the sun’s northward shift between now and the June solstice.